 Srini Pillay M.D. is author of Tinker Dabble Doodle Try: Unlock the Power of the Unfocused Mind.

-Srini Pillay teaches more about neuroscience and achievement in the free Brain-A-Thon training webinar, hosted by John Assaraf, CEO of NeuroGym, and including presentations by multiple coaches and experts.
+Hosted by John Assaraf, CEO of NeuroGym, the free event includes presentations by multiple coaches and brain experts.

 The resting brain and the default mode help creative thinking

 In her article: “Science Says Silence Is Much More Important To Our Brains Than We Think”, Rebecca Beris notes:

 “When the brain rests it is able to integrate internal and external information into ‘a conscious workspace,’ said Moran and colleagues.

 “When you are not distracted by noise or goal-orientated tasks, there appears to be a quiet time that allows your conscious workspace to process things.